Mitsubishi Heavy, Hitachi eye global clout with Alstom bid

 The French government has already secured a pledge from GE to create 1,000 new jobs in France within three years of a deal and Sapin said he expected the U.S. conglomerate to improve its offer further.

-Mitsubishi and the French state would take equal stakes in Alstom, acquiring part of the 29 percent holding of French group Bouygues, union representatives said after meeting French Economy Minister Arnaud Montebourg.
+Mitsubishi and the French state would take equal stakes in Alstom, acquiring part of the 29 percent holding of French group Bouygues (BOUY.PA), union representatives said after meeting French Economy Minister Arnaud Montebourg.

 This could involve French state bank BPI acquiring a stake in Alstom alongside Mitsubishi, the Wall Street Journal reported on Sunday.
 A source familiar with the situation said BPI was "ready to be involved in any scenario", including with Mitsubishi or GE.